-Our curriculum consists of the CEPH-required multidisciplinary core, the Departmental MPH core, an intensive field experience (Practicum) and an applied research project (Master’s Essay) related to the Practicum or another “world of practice” problem or issue.
-The curriculum is structured around the ASPPH competency model for MPH students including health policy and management, communication, leadership, professionalism, systems thinking and self-actualization competencies.
-Although only 45 credits are required to complete the Program, students can register for an additional 15 credits to complete a Certificate program or a self-designed cluster of electives within the four academic terms plus the Practicum, typically scheduled during the Summer Term.
+Our curriculum consists of the CEPH-required multidisciplinary core, the departmental MPH core, an intensive field experience (practicum) and an applied research project (master’s essay) related to the practicum or another “world of practice” problem or issue.
+The curriculum is structured around the CEPH competency model for MPH students including health policy and management, communication, leadership, professionalism, systems thinking and self-actualization competencies.
+Although only 45 credits are required to complete the program, students can register for an additional 15 credits to complete a certificate or a self-designed cluster of electives within the four academic terms plus the practicum, typically scheduled during the summer term.

 - Official academic transcripts documenting completion of a baccalaureate degree from an accredited college or university

 - Transcripts for all other post-secondary academic credits earned.

 - Prerequisite courses include one college-level mathematics or statistics course and at least two courses in the social sciences, preferably one in microeconomics

 - TOEFL or IELTS scores for international students

 - Personal statement

 - Two academic references and one employment reference (if relevant)

 All MPH students are required to complete a capstone intellectual product under the guidance of a faculty committee.
 The master’s essay requires the student to synthesize learnings across the curriculum, field site placement, and employment experiences.
 The MPH in HPM students are encouraged to develop the master’s essay topic from a project, problem, or issue linked to the practicum experience.
 However, with the permission of the essay advisor, the student may choose to focus the study on a health policy or public health management issue of wider application.
 The student will submit a written report and make an oral presentation of the essay project to the faculty.